jonhoo/wewerewondering/README.md

 all it needs.
 And it's fairly fast and cheap if you can get away with its limited feature set.
-There are two tables, `events` and `questions`, both of which are set up to use [on-demand provisioning]. `events` just holds the UUID of an event, which is also the partition key (DynamoDB [doesn't have] auto-increment integer primary keys because they don't scale), the event's secret key, and its creation and [auto-deletion] timestamp. `questions` has:
+There are two tables, `events` and `questions`, both of which are set up to use [on-demand provisioning]. `events` just holds the ULID of an event, which is also the partition key (DynamoDB [doesn't have] auto-increment integer primary keys because they don't scale), the event's secret key, and its creation and [auto-deletion] timestamp. `questions` has:

-- the question UUID (as the partition key)
+- the question ULID (as the partition key)
-- the event UUID
+- the event ULID
 - the question text
 - the question author (if given)
 - the number of votes